1. What the paradox actually means

 | Inventory risk | Kegs inside your own four walls | Product aging on warm shelves if a chain resets the shelf |

-Illustrative taproom math from Ekos-style blog posts uses a half-barrel keg yielding about 124 pints, a mid-single-digit retail price per pint, variable beer cost, and an operating load in the mid-thirties percent of sales to arrive at a few hundred dollars of net per keg in the model’s assumptions.
-Treat any published example as a teaching cartoon, not a promise for your lease structure.
+Illustrative taproom math from Ekos-style blog posts uses a half-barrel keg yielding about 124 pints, a mid-single-digit retail price per pint, variable beer cost, and an operating load in the mid-thirties percent of sales to estimate net per keg.
+Treat any published example as a rough model, not a forecast for your rent and labor.

-Tetreault’s interviews add the quality-control angle: once beer fans out through a traditional three-tier path, the brewery loses hands-on control of time and temperature.
-Satellite taprooms and owned retail become a way to keep cold chain and storytelling inside the house while the wholesale line grows at a pace the cellar can support.
+Tetreault’s interviews stress quality control: once beer moves through a long three-tier path, the brewery loses direct control of time and temperature.
+Satellite taprooms and owned retail can keep cold storage and staff training in-house while wholesale grows at a rate the cellar can handle.

 5. Marketing and operations as daily habits

-Dan Beaulieu’s “It’s Only Common Sense” columns for I-Connect007 treat marketing as something you do when you answer the phone as well as when you buy ads.
-One theme that ports cleanly to breweries is confidence: slow quotes, vague event replies, and dusty tap lists all read as signals that the business is underwater even when the helles is flawless.
+Dan Beaulieu’s “It’s Only Common Sense” columns for I-Connect007 treat marketing as part of how you answer the phone, not only as paid ads.
+The same point applies to breweries: slow quotes, vague replies to event requests, and outdated tap lists suggest the place is struggling even when the beer is well made.

 6. FAQ